 On July 6, 2020, Lydian completed a plan of arrangement with its secured creditors, including Osisko, as part of its corporate restructuring and winding up.
-As a result thereof, Osisko became a 23.4% shareholder of Lydian Canada Ventures Corporation, which is the private entity now holding the Amulsar project and an associate of Osisko.
+As of the date hereof, Osisko holds 35.6% of Lydian Canada Ventures Corporation, which is the private entity now holding the Amulsar project and an associate of Osisko.